 Cryptic Rock – Wow, it sounds like it was a fantastic, enriching experience.
 From there your career snowballed into a lot of other really interesting projects.
 You mentioned coming from Queens, New York.
 There is a certain mentality of a New Yorker which includes the idea of working hard.
 You come across as a working-class actress.
 Would you identify yourself as such?

 Drea de Matteo – Yes, I think I would qualify as somewhat of a working-class actress.
-(Laughs) I also think that when I was young, I was so afraid of being stereotyped from just being Italian.
-Even though some of the great actors are Italian, we get stigmatized that we’re dumb or we sound a certain way; there is all sorts of that stuff.
+(Laughs) I also think that when I was young, I was so afraid of being stereotyped as just being Italian.
+Even though some of the great actors are Italian, we get stigmatized that we’re dumb or we sound a certain way; there are all sorts of that stuff.
 Playing that subculture, every ‘species’ of us has our own subcultures.
 I just feel like any subculture is more interesting to watch than watching some clean, boring traditional family with a white picket fence; that is going to bore me.
 I don’t need to watch a family of Italian doctors going about their day and packing a nice chicken cutlet sandwich for their kids… I want to watch The Sopranos.

 When I was young, I was afraid I would be stereotyped after having done that… especially when you win an award for that.
 I feel like when you win an award for having that heavy accent and playing that kind of role, sometimes you don’t bounce back from that.
 Mira Sorvino and Marisa Tomei won Oscars when they talk a certain way in a movie, but it takes a while to bounce back from that.
 It takes a while especially if you’re on television, because people are so used to having you in their homes being a certain way; so, when they see you in any other light, they don’t want to see that, they just want to see Adriana.

-I remember when I took a part on Joey after The Sopranos, I was so precious about it.
+I remember when I took part in Joey after The Sopranos, I was so precious about it.
 I felt like – I can’t do this again, I can’t play this accent again, and I have to break out and do something different.
 I was young, stupid, and didn’t realize that – Man, I could have just made a living my whole life by playing that kind of character.
 I was unhappy that I was doing Joey at the time and playing the whole character over again.
 Now, at 50, all I want to do is play that character for the rest of my life.
-So, working class Italian girl, that’s me!
+So, working-class Italian girl, that’s me!
 Anybody needs that… I’m right here!
 I want to ‘talk like this’ forever!
-(With heavy New York Italian accent)
+(With a heavy New York Italian accent)

 Cryptic Rock – (Laughs) It is still great that you were able to spread your wings and take on a diverse mix of roles.
 You have shown your talents are not one-dimensional.
-Let us talk about one of your latest roles for the film Collide.
+Let us talk about one of your latest roles in the film Collide.
 How did this come about for you?

 The scripts have been written to take place in one location to accommodate a schedule, the finances, and everything for the directors; especially with all the COVID protocols.
 Of all the scripts I read, I play a villain in every one of them.
 I’m not used to playing the villain.
 This is the new me in 2022.
 (Laughs) I usually play the victim; Adriana on The Sopranos was a victim; Wendy on Sons of Anarchy was a victim.
 Even though people think these characters are not victims, and they are assholes, they are actually victims first.
-These characters I am playing most recently are not victims at all.
-Although, in Collide, I guess I am a victim of turning 50, having a midlife crisis, but I’m also indirectly antagonizing my husband in the film played by Jim Gaffigan; which is not nice.
+These characters I have been playing most recently are not victims at all.
+Although, in Collide, I guess I am a victim of turning 50 and having a midlife crisis, but I’m also indirectly antagonizing my husband in the film played by Jim Gaffigan; which is not nice.
 So, I guess I am the bad guy in this one as well.

 Cryptic Rock – Yes, it is a very interesting film.
 After watching this film, you can see how rooted it is in the current climate.
 Perhaps the creators had a different intent, but it feels like it is a metaphor for how we treat one another.
 We all have crosses to bear, we’ve all done things wrong, and we are all going to do things wrong.
 The dialogue throughout the film makes you feel like – maybe we should be a little empathy toward one another.
 There is a scene where Jim Gaffigan’s character is in a car and talking with a radio show host on the phone about humility and how we as people are lacking it.
 That really rings loudly.
 What are your thoughts?